 Every business idea needs to be researched, planned, financed, registered, insured and promoted before it becomes a reality.
-Essentially, there are nine steps that you need to go through to start a business from scratch.
-If you can work through each of these steps without rushing them or skipping them, you will emerge with a real business that you can be proud of.
+If you can work through each of the appropriate steps without cutting corners, you can emerge with a profitable business that you can be proud of.

 1. Do market research.